-People living outside their countries of birth sent \$401 billion home in 2012.
+People living outside their countries of birth sent \$511 billion home in 2013.
 These remittances, while very important for families, are unfocussed, irregular and skewed, and they are not a substitute for development assistance.
-Almost half of all remittances go to four countries: India (\$70 billion), China (\$60 billion), Philippines (\$25 billion) and Mexico (\$22 billion).
+Almost half of all remittances go to four countries: India (\$71 billion), China (\$60 billion), Philippines (\$26 billion) and Mexico (\$22 billion).
 Among the top ten recipients of remittances are France, Germany, Belgium and Spain.
+Only 6% of the total goes to low-income countries.2

 Foreign Direct Investment (FDI) in developing countries is rising, and can be an important part of a country's growth and development, just as it is in Canada.
 But FDI, episodic and heavily weighted towards the extractive sector, is also prone to tax avoidance.
-FDI to Africa in 2012 totalled \$56.3 billion, but this was heavily
+FDI to Africa in 2012 totalled \$56.3 billion, but this was heavily concentrated in a relatively small number of countries.
+3 And FDI moves in two directions: FDI outflows from Africa almost tripled in 2012 to \$14 billion.4